 This master’s course discusses recent insights into the processes of globalisation, mediafication and commercialisation and their impact on the changing role of leisure in the design of public and private places and spaces.

-Understanding Leisure Attractions and Events
+Understanding Leisure and Tourism Attractions and Events

 Recent insights and research in the field of change management, innovation, networks, co-creation, attractions, theme parks, and ‘eventful cities’ are the key ingredients of this master’s course.

-Imagineering as Strategic Design in Leisure and Tourism Organisations
+Imagineering as Strategic Design in Leisure Organisations

 Central themes of this master’s course include strategic management, value creation, and strategic design.
 You are introduced to the theoretical foundations of imagineering and their application in the creative industries.